BubbaHexinator/Challenge_20/README.md

 # *Module 20*
 ---
-## Welcome to my ReadME file and welcome to another Successful and long day of coding!!! ##
+## Welcome to my ReadME file.
+Its been another hard week of wagie work but a successful and long week of coding!!! ##
-# *in this readme file you will find a succesful transaction status!* #
+# *in this readme file you will find a delployed SMART CONTRACT.
+WAHOOO!* #
 ![wagie](Execution_Results/mc_wagie.png)

 ## **Transaction**